fabioweiss/carabid_biomass/README.md

 # carabid_biomass
-supplementary material to: How to estimate carabid biomass - An evaluation of different size-weight models for ground-beetles (Coleoptera:Carabidae) and a proposition for further improvement.
+supplementary material to: How to estimate carabid biomass? – An valuation of size-weight models for ground beetles (Coleoptera: Carabidae) and perspectives for further improvement

 Authors
 Fabio Weiss(https://orcid.org/0000-0003-1078-1528),